MetaFFI/lang-plugin-test/runtime/README.md

 Lazy load the module, if not loaded.\
 Loads the requested function and calls it.\

-The code generated in the host language by the OpenFFI compiler (when compiling "from") is calling a stub function of the foreign function generated the OpenFFI compiler (when compiling "to").\
+The code generated in the host language by the MetaFFI compiler (when compiling "from") is calling a stub function of the foreign function generated the MetaFFI compiler (when compiling "to").\
 The function signature must be of the expected signature:
 ```
 func f(unsigned char* in_params, uint64_t in_params_len,